Lakshminarayananc/agile-web-development-report/report.md

 Comments by students (editorialized):

-* "It's hard to estimate when you don't know how much there is to learn."
+* (Comment about the question:) "It's hard to estimate when you don't know how much there is to learn."
 * Test-Driven Development: "Actually I don't want to learn any TDD.
 Time for that later, when I am a better programmer."
 (3)

 Analysis: